 Dr. Kory Kitagawa has extensive training and experience treating melasma and other hyperpigmentation problems using the most advanced treatments available.
-To learn more about which melasma treatment is right for you, please call Kitagawa Dermatology in Honolulu at (808) 533-4434 or contact us online.Continue Reading
+To learn more about which melasma treatment is right for you, please call Kitagawa Dermatology in Honolulu, Hawaii at (808) 533-4434 or contact us online.Continue Reading

 What is Melasma?